Five-Nines-io/fivenines_agent/README.md

-# Five nines client
+# fivenines agent

-This client collects server metrics and send it to the [Five nines](https://fivenines.io) API.
+This agent collects server metrics from the monitored host and send it to the [fivenines](https://fivenines.io) API.

 ## Setup